 - Make a list of your positive qualities in your journal, starting with “I am…” on each line and listing as many as you can think of…

 - Keep track of compliments in your journal.
 Often, we might overlook or downplay the wonderful things that people say to us to the point that we might even forget what they said.
 By documenting these things, you can read them later and enjoy.
-(By the way, it is also a good idea to keep a log of your achievements and all the things you have learned because this is not only an ego boost, but is your ally in earning stellar job performance reviews.)
+(Career tip: it is also a good idea to keep a log of your achievements and all the things you have learned because this is not only an ego boost, but is your ally in earning stellar job performance reviews.)

 - Receive a massage.
 If you cannot afford a massage, consider going to a massage school.
 For half the price, you can have a massage from a massage student.